National Geographic Islander II

 Day 9 - Otavalo, Ecuador

 Today we drive north with our guide on a private tour through the Andean highlands to Otavalo—crossing the Equator along the way.
 We take the day to explore the celebrated handicraft markets, visit a nearby weaving village and relax over lunch at a historic hacienda.
 Evening at leisure.
+Note: depending on market schedule, days 8 and 9 may be reversed.

-The bulk of the gay scene of Quito can be found in the touristic Mariscal area, in and around the “Plaza Foch”.
+Day 10 - Quito, Ecuador / Departure The bulk of the gay scene of Quito can be found in the touristic Mariscal area, in and around the “Plaza Foch”.
 It is affectionally nicknamed “La Zone Rosa” (ie the Pink Zone) by locals, however, not because it's a “gay area” per se, but because it is the heart of the city's nightlife.
 This is where all of Quito's main bars, clubs and restaurants come to life every evening.

 This morning transfer to the airport for flights home.